 Functional requirements

-Loan Officer logs in
+Central Risk Manager logs in

-The Hub Manager opens the process dash board, and clicks on Screening Review queue
+The Central Risk Manager opens the process dash board, and clicks on Screening Review Queue

-If the Hub Manager performs a search without selecting any parameter, then all cases with status ‘Pending for Screening Review’ to be displayed in a tabular format.
+If the Central Risk Manager performs a search without selecting any parameter, then all cases with status ‘Pending for Screening Review’ to be displayed in a tabular format.

-If the Hub Manager searches with ‘Applicant name’, ‘Business name’ or ‘URN no’, then all matching records that are ‘Pending for Application’ (including existing customers) to be displayed in a tabular format.
+If the Central Risk Manager searches with ‘Applicant name’, ‘Business name’ or ‘Customer ID’, then all matching records that are ‘Pending for Screening Review’ to be displayed in a tabular format.

-The Hub Manager can search and sort the profiles based on the following parameters: URN no, Applicant Name, Business Name, Area, City/Village/Town.
+The Central Risk Manager can search and sort the profiles based on the following parameters: Customer ID, Applicant Name, Business Name, Area, City/Village/Town.

-The Hub Manager then selects a profile from the application queue.
-The queue table should have applicant name, business name, URN No, Area, City/Town/Village as column names.
+The Central Risk Manager then selects a profile from the application queue.
+The queue table should have applicant name, business name, Customer ID, Area, City/Town/Village as column names.

 All the columns will have sorting facility.